 Risks of dental X-rays

 Even though radiation is associated with dental X-rays, the level of exposure is low.
 And that is why they are safe for both adults and children.
 In fact, your exposure to radiation is reduced if digital X-rays are used in lieu of creating them on film.
-In addition, a lead bib will be placed over your abdomen, chest and pelvic regions.
+In addition, a lead bib will be placed over your abdomen, chest, and pelvic regions.
 So that any undesirable exposure of the vital organs of your body will be prevented.

 You may also be given a thyroid cover.
 Especially if your condition has to do with thyroid conditions.
-Women with the capacity of bear children and kids may also put thyroid cover in addition to the lead bib.
-However, pregnant women are not at liberty to go through any X-ray, no matter the type.
+Women with the capacity to bear children and kids may also put thyroid cover in addition to the lead bib.
+However, pregnant women are not at liberty to go through an X-ray, no matter the type.
 This is because the embryo may not be able to withstand the radiation from X-rays.
 And this can be very dangerous.